These Are the Traditional Thanksgiving Sides Your Guests Are Hoping For

 Rustic Garlic Mashed Potatoes

-Mashed potatoes are a staple of traditional Thanksgiving sides, but this version is so delicious, we could make it a main course!
-Not only is it creamy and full of robust garlic, our secret ingredient (chicken broth) adds a whole extra level of flavor.
-It's no surprise this is one of our most popular recipes ever.
+It's no surprise that this is one of our Test Kitchen’s most popular recipes ever.
+Mashed potatoes are a staple among traditional Thanksgiving side dishes, and this version is so delicious, we could eat enough to make it a main course!
+Not only is it creamy and full of robust garlic, but our secret ingredient (chicken broth) adds a whole extra level of flavor.

 Bacon-Topped Green Bean Casserole